stolarskimateusz/MESH_docs/MESH HTTP API.md

 **Results**|A new record is created in the messageExchangeRecord bucket which contains the meta-information about the message.<br>The contents of the message if any is broken into 2Mb chunks and held in the messageExchangeChunk bucket.<br>The Trading Summary Information for the Sending Mailbox is updated on the Spine so that the counts of the number of messages and the total message size transferred are updated.
 The ID of the newly created message is added to the inbox of the intended recipient mailbox.

 ### Check inbox
 Checks if there are any messages that have been sent to a specific recipient mailbox and are ready to be downloaded.
-Client systems MUST poll their assigned inbox a minimum or once a day and a maximum of once every five minutes for messages.
-Any messages that are identified SHOULD be downloaded immediately.
+Client systems **must** poll their assigned inbox minimum once a day and maximum once every five minutes for messages.
+Any messages that are identified **should** be downloaded immediately.
 However, clients may choose to throttle messages or may be required to distribute processing time across a number of registered MESH mailboxes.

 Only a list of the first 500 messages are returned.
-Therefore recipients SHOULD process the first 500 messages in their inbox prior to attempting to view the next awaiting messages.
+Therefore recipients **should** process the first 500 messages in their inbox prior to attempting to view the next awaiting messages.

 property|value
 --- | ---